Innocence (2004 film): Plot

 After Alice's escape (and possible death), the focus turns to Bianca.
 The violet ribbons are told about the bodily changes that they will soon experience, and Bianca grows pensive.
-For the first time, she brings Nadja, the black-ribbon girl a year her junior, along on her nighttime trip.
+For the first time, she brings Nadja, the indigo-ribbon girl a year her junior, along on her nighttime trip.
 Together, they go to the main school building, and enter a secret passage behind the grandfather clock.
 There, the girls get into butterfly costumes, and prepare: each night they put on a dance recital for a mysterious audience.
 The next night, Nadja falters, but a man in the audience calls out to Bianca, telling her she is the most beautiful, and throws her a rose.
 After the show, Bianca and another girl explore the empty theater.
 They find an abandoned men's theatre glove, and encounter one of the servants counting the performance's receipts—this, the girls are informed, is how the school makes its money.
 Bianca keeps the rose and the glove as a treasure, and fantasizes about the glove's touch, but ultimately casts them both into the water of the lake.
 Iris and Bianca spend the morning together on what Bianca explains will be her last day at the school.
 After a formal, tearful goodbye, she passes off her duties to Nadja.
 Bianca and the other violet ribbons put their ribbons in a box, and accompany Eva and Edith further down the hallway behind the clock than they've ever been before.
 There, they board a subway train, and leave the school.
 Eva smokes a cigarette.
 Back at the house, a new girl emerges from her coffin, to be greeted by Iris, Selma, and the others.
 The train arrives at a grand, modern plaza, and Eva and Edith leave the girls.
 Bianca and the other girls immediately begin playing in the fountains nearby.
 A group of nearby teenage boys lose their ball in the fountain, and one wades in after it.
 Though he is obscured by the fountain's display, he fascinates Bianca.
 She playfully splashes water at him, and he splashes back.
 The film ends as it began, with a shot of rushing water.

 Cast

+Production

+The film was produced by Love Streams Productions.
+Like their previous co-production I Stand Alone it was partially financed by agnès b.